Perhaps it’s my midwestern roots preferring the understated over the maximalist.

 Tested at Pree Labs, an OLCC-licensed and ORELAP-accredited reputable testing facility, this Super Boof backs up its “super” modifier testing in at 33.19% THC.

 This percentage is NOT something I doubt at all when I look at the pile of frosted bud in my grinder.
-Even if it is inflated with selective sampling during testing I really DGAF because it smokes a gem and that’s all I really care about.
+Even if it is inflated by selective sampling during testing, I really DGAF because it smokes a gem, and that’s all I really care about.

 But alas, we’re all sophisticated tokers here, and we know that smell, while important, is not the whole story.

-The smell is a strong indication of what’s to come, but what we all REALLY care about is how is the high itself..
+The smell is a strong indication of what’s to come, but what we all REALLY care about is how the high itself is.

 Come On, Friend, Taste The Rainbow With Me

-Super Boof made me happy, and it did it on a day when I was particularly unhappy for many reasons outside of my control.
+Super Boof made me happy, and it did so on a day when I was feeling particularly gloomy for many reasons beyond my control.

 This means my baseline mood state was already rather negative, meaning this strain needed to do some heavy lifting if it were to elevate me properly.